Merzasphor/MWSE/docs/source/index.md

 ## Installation

+Before running Morrowind with MWSE enabled, download these prerequisites:

-- Install the [Visual Studio x86 2022 Redistributable](https://aka.ms/vs/17/release/vc_redist.x86.exe) is required for MWSE.
+- [Visual Studio x86 2022 Redistributable](https://aka.ms/vs/17/release/vc_redist.x86.exe).
 Note that you will need the x86 version, even if you already have the x64 redistributable installed.
-- Install the [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510/) modifies the game executable, and MWSE assumes you have at least the base patches performed for its own modifications.
+- [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510/) modifies the game executable, and MWSE assumes you have at least the base patches performed for its own modifications.
-- Install the [Morrowind Graphic Extender XE](https://www.nexusmods.com/morrowind/mods/41102) (MGE XE) allows MWSE to be loaded.
+- [Morrowind Graphic Extender XE](https://www.nexusmods.com/morrowind/mods/41102) (MGE XE) allows MWSE to be loaded, and provides additional functionality.

-- Run MWSE-Update.exe in your Morrowind install folder.
-This was downloaded and installed as part of MGE XE's installation.
+Once these are installed, run MWSE-Update.exe in your Morrowind install folder.
+MGE XE comes bundled with MWSE's updater to make this process simpler.
+This updater downloads the [latest automated build from GitHub](https://github.com/MWSE/MWSE/releases/tag/build-automatic).
+These can be downloaded manually if the updater fails.

 ## Contributing